The community team has developed this glossary of terms about and related to Tor.

 A special-purpose relay that maintains the list of bridges.

 A path through the Tor network built by clients consisting of randomly selected nodes.
 The circuit begins with either a bridge or a guard.
 Most circuits consist of three nodes - a guard or bridge, a middle relay, and an exit.
 Most onion services use six hops in a circuit (with the exception of single onion services), and never an exit node.
-You can view your current Tor circuit by clicking on the onion button in Tor Browser.
+You can view your current Tor circuit by clicking on the [i] on the URL bar.